swimlane/swimmy/README.md

 If you are using a Swimlane instance that is Docker based (deployed using docker-compose) then you can use the provided [docker-compose.override.yml](docker-compose.override.yml) file.

+Additionally, this [docker-compose.override.yml](docker-compose.override.yml) file expects that swimmy is located at `/opt/swimmy`.

 To do so you must first copy or clone the Swimmy repository to

 ```
 /opt/swimmy
 ```

 Next you will need to copy the  [docker-compose.override.yml](docker-compose.override.yml) to `/opt/swimlane/docker-compose.override.yml`.
+You will also need to copy your `.env` file to `/opt/swimlane/.env`.
 Once this is done then you can stand up your Swimlane instance running `docker-compose up -d`

 ### Prerequisites